rltyty/rblog/content/notes/apue/Ch11-Threads/index.md

                         // All return: 0 if OK, error number on failure
 ```

+`pshared`:

+- `PTHREAD_PROCESS_SHARED`: can be acquired by threads from different process
+- `PTHREAD_PROCESS_PRIVATE`: only acquired by threads within the process
+  initializes the spin lock

 ### Barriers

 Barriers are a synchronization mechanism that can be used to coordinate